kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ## Challenge 3: Feedback Is a Gift 🎁

-**Description:** Once you have completed all the challenges, submit your feedback on the Orientation session by opening the toggle below, and completing the Google form.
+**Description:** Submit the feedback form below indicates that you have completed the challenge. **If you do not submit the feedback form, it will be considered that you did not participate during the orientation.**

 <div style="width:100%;height:500px;"><iframe src="https://docs.google.com/forms/d/e/1FAIpQLSf62wTSH93vntqrOzuj9W5G9yVyp-N9yZstaKdmH4yNsmvF6g/viewform?embedded=true" frameborder="0" sandbox="allow-scripts allow-popups allow-top-navigation-by-user-activation allow-forms allow-same-origin" allowfullscreen="" style="width: 100%; height: 100%; border-radius: 1px; pointer-events: auto; background-color: white;"></iframe></div>